 Even though the null is intended to attenuate only signals from a single direction, the temporal spectrum of the SOI is “notched out” at the same frequency as the interferer using an algorithmic solution.
 It has recently been shown that if sufficient computational resources are available to store and process a several seconds window of data, much deeper nulls can be formed, even with rapidly moving interference, by fitting the time-varying interference covariance structure to a matrix polynomial model (Landon et al., 2011).

 In general, null-forming is most applicable to mitigation of RFI from satellites, and can be expected to be somewhat less effective against terrestrial RFI.
-This is because terrestrial RFI is often scattered by intervening terrain, and often arrives at the radio telescope as a dynamically-varying and complex wavefront with apparent direction of incidence spread out over a significant angular range.
+This is because terrestrial RFI is often scattered by intervening terrain, and often arrives at the radio telescope as a dynamically-varying and complex wave front with apparent direction of incidence spread out over a significant angular range.
 Traditional null-forming techniques are typically degraded in the presence of angle spread, and the problem gets worse with decreasing INR.

 5.3 Post-correlation beamforming